 Farmers mostly obtain their materials from their own farms or other farmers’ farms.
 Obtaining materials continuously from one source may lead to the build up of diseases in the planting materials.

 Use the mature parts of the cassava stick as planting materials.
 Use sharp cutlass to cut the stem into 20cm-25cm long pieces with 5-7 nodes.

 In the forest zone, farmers plant between April and May, or in August, whiles, in the savanna areas they plant between May and June.
 However, you may consider your local farming calendar for appropriate planting times.

 Plant cassava with the node’s growth direction upward and ensure it is well placed in the soil with about 2/3 of its length slanted below the soil.
 Plant at a distance of 1m x 1m.

 To learn how to set-out your land for row planting and correct planting distance, start a discussion in the Support forum.
 We will take you through all the steps.

 6. Fertilizer application

-Cassava requires an adequate supply of nutrients to ensure optimum yields.
-You can ensure this by the application of fertiliser, preferably organic like farm yard manure.
+Additionally, cassava requires an adequate supply of nutrients to ensure optimum yields.
+You can, however, ensure this by the application of fertiliser, preferably organic like farm yard manure.
 Apply poultry manure 250g per plant 4weeks after planting.